What happens during a treatment session?

 A licensed acupuncturist has completed a 4 year masters degree program with rigorous study in alternative medicine, biomedical sciences and clinical training.
 Those that have completed their doctorate have an additional 2 years of

 comprehensive study in alternative and integrative medicine, clinical training and have completed a dissertation.

 That will be determined after you have been evaluated.
 Acupuncture needs to be performed regularly and the formulas should be

 taken according to instruction.
 This will cut down on treatment time in the long run.
-Once you have reached the desired results, you
+Once you have reached your desired results, you

 will be released from care with a plan to maintain your good health and prevent future problems.
 In general, acute conditions clear up